itsmoosh/g3m3/code/readme.md

 The Fortran code in this repository is split into the following categories:

-3d:	Primary program sequences, including the main time-stepping loop.
+3d:		Primary program sequence, including the main time-stepping loop.
-a:	Anisotropy subroutines:	associated with pressure anisotropy in the plasma, resulting from helical motion along magnetic field lines.
-c:	Spacecraft subroutines:	reading, writing, and calculations associated with spacecraft inputs and outputs
+cft:	Spacecraft subroutines:	reading, writing, and calculations associated
+		with spacecraft inputs and outputs
-f:	Functions: In-line functions.
+fnc:	Functions: In-line functions.
-g:	Graphics subroutines:	mid-simulation graphics outputs, which are stored in the gmeta file.
+gfx:	Graphics subroutines:	mid-simulation graphics outputs, which are
+		stored in the gmeta file.
-m:	Modules containing global constants.
+mod:	Modules containing global constants.
-s:	Standard (general) subroutines.
+sub:	Standard (general) subroutines.
 cut:	Stand-alone code for parsing binary fluid files into ASCII output data.
 		Unlike the other categories, this category is not in the code/ directory.

-Each category of subroutines was contained in a single large file until 31-07-2017.
-The commit history for each large file is now associated with the file listed first alphabetically, except for 3d because 3d_main,f90 was retained.